port-labs/port-docs/docs/platform-overview/platform-overview.md

 #### Entity Pages

 Every [Entity](#whats-an-entity) has its page, showing a summary of the entity's data and its related entities.
-An entity page will be created upon the creation of a new entity.

 ![Entity page](../../static/img/platform-overview/EntityPageExample.png)